Search close icon

 Due to New Mexico’s geographic distance from major financial hubs, local investors may find it challenging to detect churning, as limited communication can hinder effective account monitoring.
 Key warning signs include unusually high trading frequency, repeated transactions involving similar securities, and hefty transaction fees that significantly impact the account’s overall value.

-Case Study: An Albuquerque small business owner discovered her broker had executed over 170 transactions in a single year, generating $61,000 in commissions while her account value steadily declined.
-Our New Mexico investment fraud attorneys secured full recovery of commissions plus substantial additional damages by demonstrating the broker’s trading pattern served no legitimate investment purpose.
+Case Study: Consider an Albuquerque small business owner who discovered her broker had executed over 170 transactions in a single year, generating $61,000 in commissions while her account value steadily declined.
+In cases like this, our investment fraud attorneys would aim to secure full recovery of commissions plus substantial additional damages by demonstrating the broker’s trading pattern served no legitimate investment purpose.

 When financial professionals betray their clients’ trust through misconduct or negligence, specialized legal representation becomes essential.
-Our New Mexico investment fraud lawyers bring unique qualifications to these complex cases:
+Our investment fraud lawyers bring unique qualifications to these complex cases:

 We begin with a thorough, no-cost evaluation of your investment situation that incorporates understanding of New Mexico’s distinctive economic and cultural landscape.
 Our team analyzes account statements, marketing materials, disclosures, communications, and other evidence to identify potential violations of securities regulations, fiduciary standards, or FINRA rules.